Walking With Elephants: A Visit To Wildlife SOS In Mathura

 When they were not being exploited for the amusement of the circus audience, they were made to spend long hours standing in filth and restrained painfully by tight ropes around their legs.

-They are part of Asha’s adoptive herd and, being the youngest, received immense love and care from the older elephants.
+They are part of Asha’s adoptive herd and, being the youngest, receive immense love and care from the older elephants.
 Peanut loves keeping everyone on their toes with her energy and excitement.
-She runs around, tosses about her tyre and spends hours playing in the pool.
+She runs around, tosses about her tire, and spends hours playing in the pool.

-Coconut spends her time gorging on delicious fruit treats, playing with hanging enrichments feeders, going on long walks and lounging in her pool with Peanut.
+Coconut spends her time gorging on delicious fruit treats, playing with hanging enrichment feeders, going on long walks, and lounging in her pool with Peanut.

 The Agra Bear Rescue Facility